 Learn more

-Our livelihoods are closely tied to the environment with our agriculture and settlements relying on local climate conditions to thrive.
+Our livelihoods are closely tied to the environment with our agriculture, fisheries and settlements relying on local climate conditions to thrive.
 As climate change disrupts these environments, food security and standards of living will face greater challenges.
 Farmers will become an at-risk community as crops and livestock are not immune to extremities of weather.
 Our maps zoom in on these conditions for paddy, rubber, poultry and more.

 We look at changes to Precipitation to Potential Evapotranspiration Ratio (P/PET Ratio), or changes to plant-to-water balance, and predict P/PET Ratio to drop to less than one (<1) in many parts of Sabah between six to 12 months in a single calendar year, dramatically changing the state’s ecosystem and putting many communities at high risk of drought.
 Plant life will suffer, and our projections also show huge fire risks to forested areas, including protected regions, nature reserves, commercial forests, and ancestral lands.
 Can lives and livelihoods adapt to these changes?